gbv/jskos/jskos.md

-place         [set]                     other relevant place(s) of the item location      [location]                geographic location of the item address       [address]                 postal address of the item subject       [set]                     what this item is about (e.g. topic) subjectOf     [set]                     resources about this item (e.g. documentation) depiction     [list] of [URL]           list of image URLs depicting the item
+place         [set]                     other relevant place(s) of the item location      [location]                geographic location of the item address       [address]                 postal address of the item replacedBy    [item]                    related item that supplants, displaces, or supersedes the item subject       [set]                     what this item is about (e.g. topic) subjectOf     [set]                     resources about this item (e.g. documentation) depiction     [list] of [URL]           list of image URLs depicting the item